utk-robotics-2017/rip_python/README.md

 ##Getting Started

 First, you should clone this repository and obtain the submodules.
 To get all of the submodules, run  ```git pull && git submodule init && git submodule update``` from the root of the repository.
+Then, run ```git submodule foreach git pull origin master``` to get all the submodules on the latest code & tracking the master branch.

 Next, you will want to determine the peripherals and microcontroller(s) being used.
 With this information, you can prepare a configuration file for ArduinoGen to generate the microcontroller code.
 This configuration also provides the necessary information for the Python interface in torso.